What are the taxes paid by a foreigner in France?

 FYI

-You must use a paper return if you are reporting for 1re once your income, and you weren't attached to your parents' statement the previous year.
+You must use a paper return if you are reporting for the 1re twice your income, and you weren't attached to your parents' return the previous year.

 Local taxes

-You are subject to the housing tax if you are in a secondary dwelling in France.
+You are subject to the housing tax if you occupy a secondary dwelling in France.

 Répondez aux questions successives et les réponses s’afficheront automatiquement